Home

 2022-05-05 04:51:17

-#Lake #Powell #officials #emergency #steps #preserve #hydropower #Glen #Canyon #Dam
+#Lake #Powell #officers #emergency #steps #protect #hydropower #Glen #Canyon #Dam

-Without the emergency steps, the bureau estimated there was a few 25% chance the Glen Canyon Dam might have stopped producing hydropower by January.
+With out the emergency steps, the bureau estimated there was a few 25% chance the Glen Canyon Dam might have stopped producing hydropower by January.
 The dam generates power for as many as 5.8 million houses and businesses in seven states.

-The emergency actions will purchase the federal authorities 12 months because it considers longer-term measures.
+The emergency actions will purchase the federal government 12 months as it considers longer-term measures.

 Quelle: www.cnn.com